erosvitor/hibernate-n-n/README.md

 # Hibernate-N-N

 ## Description
-The **Hibernate-N-N** is a project shows how use Hibernate ORM to manipulate a many-to-many relationship.
+Project that show how use Hibernate ORM to manipulate a many-to-many relationship.

 ## Technologies
 The project uses the following technologies: